The new MDR replaced the Medical Devices Directive (93/42/EEC) and the Active Implantable Medical Devices Directive (90/385/EEC).

-It also includes products specifically intended for the cleaning, disinfection or sterilisation of devices.
+It also includes products specifically intended for the cleaning, disinfection or sterilization of devices.

 The MDR has changed the scope of the medical device legislation and extended its application to all economic operators in the supply chain (manufacturers, authorized representatives, importers and distributors).

-- The new MDR emphasises a lifecycle-based safety approach - to be supported by clinical data and new requirements such as transparency and traceability
+- The new MDR emphasizes a lifecycle-based safety approach - to be supported by clinical data and new requirements such as transparency and traceability

 - The manufacturer must establish and prove quality management and risk management systems specific to the product and conduct a clinical evaluation